-For the safety of those around you, long poles, canes or wands cannot be brought into the Park.
-Only items that fit in hand baggage (bag size: 60 cm x 50 cm x 25 cm) can be used.
-Be sure your items meet this standard.
+For the safety of those around you, poles, canes or wands that do not fit in hand baggage (bag size: 60 cm x 50 cm x 25 cm) may not be brought into the Park.
+Make sure your items do not exceed these dimensions.

 ■Helmets, sports equipment, or musical instruments

 For the safety of those around you, these items cannot be brought into the Park.
 Musical instruments can be noisy and may disturb other Guests in the Park.

 Even if they are fake, knives, objects with blades, model guns, and other such items may disturb other Guests.
 Also, please avoid putting pointed or sharp objects on yourself or your costume to keep from injuring yourself or others.

 Please walk while you are in the Park and avoid running or wearing shoes with built‐in rollers.

 Remember that many families with children are in the Park.
 So if your costume is strapless, has a bare midriff, or is otherwise overly revealing, please wear undergarments or some type of covering.

 Please refrain from wearing swimsuits, obvious underwear, or full-body tights as your costume.
 You may be refused entry to the Park if you wear these kinds of costumes, including wearing full-body tights with underpants that look like Mickey Mouse’s pants.